 The superintendent of schools is an elected position in Sumter County and serves the citizens through a four year term.
 He can be contacted at (352) 793-2315 ext.
 50208.

 Richard A. Shirley, Florida's 2013 Superintendent of the Year, has served as the Sumter School Superintendent since 1996, making him one of the most experienced Superintendents in Florida.
-Mr. Shirley earned his Bachelor’s degree from the University of Florida, holds a Master’s degree from the University of South Florida, and has completed over 50 hours of coursework toward a Doctorate in Educational Leadership.
-He is certified as a Florida School Superintendent and meets the advanced degree requirements necessary for the Sumter Schools to continue to remain a regionally respected and fully accredited school district through the Southern Association of Colleges and Schools.
+He also served as president of the Florida Association of District School Superintendents in 2018-2019, leading the charge to make school safer.
+Mr. Shirley earned his Bachelor’s degree from the University of Florida, holds a Master’s degree from the University of South Florida, and has completed over 50 hours of coursework toward a Doctorate in Educational Leadership (ABD).
+He is certified as a Florida School Superintendent and meets the advanced degree requirements necessary for the Sumter Schools to continue to remain a regionally respected and fully accredited school district.

-He and his wife of 38 years, also a longtime Sumter County educator, reside in the Webster area.
-They have two sons, two daughters-in-law, two granddaughters and a grandson.
+He and his wife of 42 years, also a longtime Sumter County educator, recently retired, reside in the Webster area.
+They have two sons, two daughters-in-law, three granddaughters and two grandsons.
 Their older son, and his wife are both educators working in Sumter County Schools.
 Their younger son is a Doctor of Physical Therapy in Georgia, and his wife is a registered nurse.

 His leadership has extended to the state, national and international level.
 He was state President of the Florida Elementary School Principal’s Association, and served nationwide as a Middle School Director of the National Association of Elementary and Middle School Principals.
 During the mid-90's, he was selected to provide training internationally to principals and directors from the Department of Defense Overseas Schools, serving American families in foreign lands.
 He was chosen by his peer superintendents as the 2013 Florida Superintendent of the Year, representing Florida and Sumter County at the national level.
 Always an innovator, Superintendent Shirley was also recognized as a finalist for Florida Data Leader of the Year as recognized by the Florida Department of Education.

-Since his initial election in 1996, he has also served as a mentor to five Florida superintendents who were new to their position.
-His fiscally conservative leadership overseeing a complex $100 million dollar budget, in both good and bad economies, through several Governors, and many Legislators, has well served the stakeholders in Sumter County, as well as those Superintendents he has mentored.
+Since his initial election in 1996, he has also served as a mentor to several Florida superintendents who were new to their position.
+His fiscally conservative leadership managing over a $100 million dollar budget, in both good and bad economies, through several Governors, and many Legislators, has well served the stakeholders in Sumter County, as well as those Superintendents he has mentored.

 Superintendent Shirley initiated an alternative school when first elected to provide disruptive students a second chance without allowing them to interfere with the learning of others.
-Safety initiatives have included bullying prevention training, cameras and communications on all buses, alternative educational settings, credit recovery options, school nurses, Resource Officers at secondary schools, as well as many other initiatives.
+Safety initiatives have included bullying prevention training, cameras and communications on all buses, alternative educational settings, credit recovery options, school nurses, Resource Officers at all schools, emergency call out systems, direct video linkage to the Sheriff’s office, as well as many other initiatives.

-Construction projects are completed frugally using a prototype design, minimal change orders, and direct purchase of materials managed to save tax dollars.
+Construction projects are completed frugally using a prototype design, or piggyback bids with minimal change orders, and direct purchase of materials managed to save tax dollars.
 Competitive grants are aggressively pursued to minimize costs to the local residents and certain services are contracted when practical to minimize the risk and tax burden associated with long term salary commitments.